rayline/mentorChatBackend/doc/restDoc.md

 	- POST a mail will be sent to the user's mail address to set password.
 The mail will include a token which will can reset password of the user (with /api/user/{userid} POST).
 NOT TO BE IMPLEMENTED THIS VERSION
 + /api/user/{userid}/messsage
 	- POST sends a message to a user. fileds: "message"(string)
-	- GET (BLOCK) returns a pushed MESSAGE. fileds: "type"(string, and should be defined in part Defination of MESSAGE Types)
+	- GET (BLOCK) returns a pushed MESSAGE. fileds: "type"(string, and should be defined in part Defination of MESSAGE Types), "source" "content"
 + /api/user/{userid}/friendlist
 	- GET returns the friend list of the user. fileds: "friendlist"(uint64[])
 	- POST changes the friend list of the user. fields: "behavior"(string, only "DELETE" and adding friends should be done with friendrequest) "friendlist"(uint64[])